What are Streaming Media?

 - Black Studies in Video The collection brings together seminal documentaries, powerful interviews, and previously unavailable archival footage surveying the black experience.

 - Business Education In Video Provides video in a range of areas—corporate training, case studies, executive interviews, expert lectures, instructional films, and documentaries.
 The 500 hours of applied video in this online streaming collection complement the business classroom by illustrating practical, real-life applications for relevant topic and skills.

 - Classical Music in Video The collection contains performances of all forms of classical music, including major orchestral performances by leading orchestras, plus chamber music, oratorio, and solo performances, along with masterclasses and interviews with master teachers from around the world.

-- Counseling and Therapy in Video: Volumes III and V This collection provides an invaluable firsthand look at the realities of working with clients and the challenges associated with putting theoretical concepts into practice.
+- Counseling and Therapy in Video: Volume III This collection provides an invaluable firsthand look at the realities of working with clients and the challenges associated with putting theoretical concepts into practice.